Closed Systems of Invertible Maps

 \section{Conclusion}

 We have presented a language based upon clone theory in order to discuss systems of mappings $A^m\rightarrow A^n$ on a set $A$.
-We have then written Toffoli's model of reversible computation as a theory of mapping composition, finding that larger sets of states leads to a more complex system than binary reversible logic.
+We have then written Toffoli's model of reversible computation as a theory of mapping composition, finding that larger alphabets leads to a more complex system than binary reversible logic.

 We see that the ideas can be used more generally.
-We are now confronted with the spectrum of questions that arise naturally in clone theory and related fields of general algebra, such as the size and structure of the lattice of multiclones and revclones on a given set.
+We are now confronted with the spectrum of questions that arise naturally in clone theory and related fields of general algebra, such as the size and structure of the lattice of multiclones and reversible \toffalgs{} on a given set.
+It would be of value to determine a set of exioms for a \toffalg{} or a reversible \toffalg, this might imprive the clarity of many of the proofs.
 The largest challenge is to determine a suitable combinatorial structure to be used for invariance type results of the Pol-Inv type for the five natural types of closure.
 It seems probable that the results in \cite{aaronson,jerebek} will be of use to develop such a theory.